 |The Piepers laid squatters claim to the land on both sides of Main Street, including the American Gulch drainage.
 They also

 staked pastureland not previously claimed on the south side of Main Street, west from the Globe Road.

 In 1893 they began building the house that would be called “The Pieper Mansion.”
-Today’s address is 505 W. Main St.
+Today’s address is 505 W. Main St. When

-the years it was also used for storage.
+was also used for storage.